-I have a confession to make: I have a Trekky-level obsession with Gilmore Girls and the fictional town of Stars Hollow.
+Confession: I have a Trekky-level obsession with Gilmore Girls and the fictional town of Stars Hollow.
 I’ve watched every episode countless times – even the much-hated season 7.
 I got into Gilmore Girls around 2005 and have been been an avid fan of the show since.
-Needless to say I was beyond thrilled when news broke about the Gilmore Girls revival on Netflix.
-However, that’s still months away and in the mean time I’ve been getting my fix by watching reruns – and visiting Unionville, Ontario where the pilot episode was filmed.
+Needless to say, I was thrilled when news broke about the Gilmore Girls revival on Netflix.
+In the mean time, I got my fix by watching reruns.
+I also visited Unionville, Ontario where the pilot episode of Gilmore Girls was filmed!

-Stars Hollow, CT AKA Unionville, Ontario – Background
+Real Life Stars Hollow AKA Unionville, Ontario – Background

-A huge draw of Gilmore Girls is the fictional town of Stars Hollow, Connecticut.
-The town, and pretty much the entire series, was inspired by a visit Amy Sherman-Palladino took to Washington Depot, CT.
-The pilot episode was filmed in Unionville, a historic town which was subsequently recreated on the Warner Bros lot.
+A huge draw of Gilmore Girls is the fictional town of Stars Hollow.
+The town, and the series as a whole, was inspired by Amy Sherman-Palladino’s visit to Washington Depot, Connecticut.
+The pilot episode was filmed in Unionville, Ontario.
+Unionville is a historic town near Toronto, which was subsequently recreated on the Warner Bros lot.

-The opening scene of the Gilmore Girls pilot episode takes place on Unionville’s Main Street, where Lorelei crosses the street to Luke’s Diner for the first time and begs him for coffee – kicking off one of one of the most underrated tv shows in history.
+The opening scene of the Gilmore Girls pilot episode takes place on Unionville’s Main Street.
+Lorelei crosses the street to Luke’s Diner and begs him for coffee, kicking off one of the most underrated tv shows in history.
 Now if you’re a serious Gilmore Girls fan, Unionville has probably been on your list of places to visit.
-I Googled the town and it’s just as picturesque as Stars Hollow, with not one but two gazebos, a pond incredibly named Toogood Pond in Toogood Park, loads of adorable little shops occupying Main Street, and enough charming old buildings to give you flashbacks of Stars Hollow.
+I googled Unionville and it was just as picturesque as Stars Hollow.
+With not one but two gazebos, a pond perfectly named Toogood Pond in Toogood Park, loads of adorable little shops occupying Main Street, and enough charming buildings to give you flashbacks of Stars Hollow.

 My Visit to Stars Hollow AKA Unionville, Ontario – How It Happened

 A month ago I was in Toronto, under some not-so-great circumstances.
 Sight-seeing or doing anything fun for that matter wasn’t on my agenda.
 At one point I mentioned to my parents that I’d like to come back at a later time and check out Unionville.
-My dad brought it up in front of my cousins and they insisted I tell them the name of the town, which I refused.
-I just thought it was in poor taste to ask people to take me sight-seeing while they were mourning the death of a loved one.
+My dad brought it up in front of my cousins, who insisted I tell them the name of the town.
+I refused.
+I just thought it was in poor taste to ask people to take me sight-seeing while they were mourning a loved one.

-A few days later, following the funeral in Toronto, my cousins and I piled into a car and hit up a Tim Horton’s drive-through.
+A few days later, my cousins and I piled into a car and hit up a Tim Horton’s drive-through.
 “So what was the name of that town you wanted to visit?” my cousin asked.
 We sparred over the fact that I wouldn’t tell him, until I finally relented after insisting that we wouldn’t go: “Unionville.”
 “Oh that’s like 15 minutes away from here.
 This is the perfect time to go.”
-The timing was perfect: By the time we got there, it had gotten dark, which made the snow on the ground glow and the entire town look straight out of a storybook.
+The timing was perfect.
+By the time we arrived, it had gotten dark, the twinkle lights were on, and the entire town look straight out of a storybook.